 6. Data domains

 Information systems may operate across multiple data domains and, where necessary, multiple Data Stewards may be required to work collaboratively on data in a single system.
 The University has adopted the CAUDIT Data Reference Model which defines the agreed terminology and key concepts important to the business.
 The model can be used to identify where data is stored, who is responsible for governing the data, and data quality risks.
-The data reference model is available on MyUSC (staff intranet).
+The data reference model is available on MyUniSC (staff login required).

 7. Data quality